 Partner John Cummings is a certified trial lawyer in both personal injury and civil law.

-How are Settlements Negotiated?
+How are Settlements Negotiated in Texas?

 The purpose of a settlement is, of course, to reach a legally binding agreement between two parties.
 Getting to this point in a case involves a long process that includes several legal steps and motions that may be filed by either attorney involved in the lawsuit.
 This phase of your personal injury case, called the discovery process, does not happen overnight.

 Both parties will need to finish investigating the accident, speaking with witnesses and gathering evidence and other documentation to support the case.
 Negotiations will not begin until this part of the case is completed and injured victims complete their medical care.